department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-01-Baseline Task Research/conversation-guide.md

 ## Task: [Pre-check & pre-populated info - Unathenticated] - 3 minutes
--  (You clicked continue on the intro page), can you please explain what you would do from here?
+-  [Participant clicked continue without signing in on the intro page], can you please explain what you would do from here?

 ### Things to watch for: